sohin10/React--To-Do-List/README.md

 ## My components are split into 5 tasks

-1.OverallAppComponent - contains entirety of the app 2.MainTaskTable - contains all task components
+1. OverallAppComponent - contains entirety of the app
+2. MainTaskTable - contains all task components
-3.EachTaskGroup - Each task is put into groups 4.DailyTask - Daily task information
+3. EachTaskGroup - Each task is put into groups
+4. DailyTask - Daily task information
-5.UserTask - User duplicates main task group 6.UserInput -  User inputs data and buttons
+5. UserTask - User duplicates main task group
+6. UserInput -  User inputs data and buttons

 ### Arranging components into hierarchy:
-OverallAppComponent
+1. OverallAppComponent
-UserTask
+-  UserTask
-MainTaskTable
+- MainTaskTable
-EachTaskGroup
+2. EachTaskGroup
-DailyTask
+-  DailyTask
-UserInput
+-  UserInput

 ## Identify The Minimal (but complete) Representation Of UI State